Tennessee's 17th Senate district

 Tennessee's 17th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Mark Pody since a 2017 special election to replace fellow Republican Mae Beavers.

 Geography

-District 17 covers rural and suburban Middle Tennessee to the east of Nashville, including all of Cannon, Clay, DeKalb, Macon, Smith, and Wilson Counties.
-Communities in the district include Mount Juliet, Lebanon, Smithville, Lafayette, Carthage, Woodbury, Celina, and Green Hill.
+District 17 covers rural and suburban and urban Middle Tennessee.
+It covers all of Wilson and the eastern part of Davidson County.
+Communities in the district includes Mount Juliet, Lebanon, Green Hill and part of Nashville.

-The district is located entirely within Tennessee's 6th congressional district, and overlaps with the 38th, 40th, 46th, and 57th districts of the Tennessee House of Representatives.
-It borders the state of Kentucky.